firebase/firebase-functions/.guides/upgrade.md

 ## 7. Traffic Migration

-Tell the user these steps to migrate safely:
+A human should follow these steps to migrate safely:

 > To migrate traffic safely:
 >
 > 1. Rename your new 2nd gen function with a different name.
-> 2. Comment out any existing `minInstances` or `maxInstances` config and instead set `maxInstances` to `1` while testing.
+> 2. Comment out any existing `minInstances` or `maxInstances` config in the new 2nd gen function and instead set `maxInstances` to `1` while testing.
 > 3. Deploy it alongside the old 1st gen function.
 > 4. Gradually introduce traffic to the new function (e.g., via client-side changes or by calling it from the 1st gen function).
-> 5. Add back the original `minInstances` and `maxInstances` settings to the 2nd gen function.
+> 5. As traffic ramps up to the new 2nd gen function, scale it up by adding back the original `minInstances` and `maxInstances` settings to the 2nd gen function.
+Reduce the `minInstances` and `maxInstances` settings for the 1st gen function as traffic decreases.
 > 6. Once you are confident, you can delete the 1st gen function.